olincollege/SoftSysCompilingCaterpillars/reports/report.md

 #### 3.E.
 Visualization
 To see the tree as a tree, rather than a text output, Abitamim wrote a visualization script using Python and NetworkX that converted the output from the parser into a tree.
 This allowed for additional validation, ensuring that the tree we wanted to create was the tree that was created.
 It effectively recreated the parser in Python, but gradually created the tree as it read the parser output.

-##### 5. Design Decisons
+### Design Decisions
 1. We decided to separate the tokens for comparators and operators, even though both were single character tokens.
 In the lexer, this added slight complexity in deciding what type of token to return.
 However, in the parser, this resulted in less comparisons and simpler code, because we could check the type of the token (as a comparator or operator) without having to enter the actual value.

-2. A design decison that was incorrect was using a different end statement for loops and conditionals, 'endif' and 'endwhile' respectively.
+2. A design decision that was incorrect was using a different end statement for loops and conditionals, 'endif' and 'endwhile' respectively.
 This was created because we thought the language would have an easier to read syntax if we could see which statement was ending.
-However, using a single end statement would have the same effect, since only the inner most loop/conditional can end in a valid syntax.
+However, using a single end statement would have the same effect, since only the innermost loop/conditional can end in a valid syntax.
 This would have made the parser slightly simpler, since there would be no need to check if the correct end statement was used.

 3. We put deep copy functions, which accepted variables (intended for stack variables) and turned them into otherwise identical heap variables.
 This abstraction made the parser simpler because there were far fewer mallocs present, if at all.
 Only calling the appropriate deep copy function(s) was needed.

+4. We made a few decisions regarding syntax to simplify our parsing.
+We opted to use the end statements for if and while statements rather than indentation to avoid dealing with whitespace delimiting.

+5. For expressions, we decided to ignore the order of operations so we would not have to know ahead of time what other operations are in the line.
+This made our parsing much easier for our iterative style.

+6. Lastly, we opted to not use parentheses to delimit the conditional statements in our branches and loops.
+Using our functionality to check for new lines, we delimited the conditionals with the “if,” “else,” or “while” and the new line character.
+This mirrors the behavior of Python, and reusing other functionality we had created helped us simplify parsing.

-##### 7. Reflection
+## Reflection

+### Grant
+Most of my learning occurred in the earlier stages of the project.
+I was able to dive into translation between C++ and C, and I was also able to develop a better understanding of how data structures transfer between the two.
+At the close of the project, I gained a much greater understanding of implementing automation on larger projects.
+In the future I hope to learn more about managing projects, and I plan on investigating CMake and other automation tools for delivering software.

-#### Abitamim
+### Abitamim
 I was able to more comfortably work with memory by praticing when writing the parser, especially the deep_copy functions.
 In implementing a parser with large amounts of recursion, I became better at thinking about and visualizing